Linen Care Guide

 1. If you choose to hand wash your linens, combine lukewarm water and approximately one teaspoon of mild detergent in a sink (or other container large enough to hold your fabric).

 2. Soak your linen for about 10 minutes.
 Afterward, use your hands to gently move the fabric around in the container.
-Important note:DO NOT twist the fabric or scrub it, since this can damage the fibers in the fabric.

 3. Allow the water to drain and refill the sink.
 Continue this step until all of the detergent is removed.